Deltares/hydromt/docs/dev/roadmap.rst

 Furthermore, we will add a new data type for (non spatial) tabular data To be able to intake more data formats we will support the intake python module, see discussion in https://github.com/Deltares/hydromt/issues/113

+*Note: You can find the Deltares data catalog in the* `hydromt artifacts repository <https://github.com/DirkEilander/hydromt-artifacts>`_ *.
+In this catalog, all links to directly download the data are listed under the "source_url" meta attribute.*

 Dashboard / web interface
 """""""""""""""""""""""""
 Besides the CLI and Python Interface, we will build a web based interface to HydroMT to make the tool more user friendly.